 You’ll also be able to move some the Perhaps stuff into the Want list as you go, with the Perhaps list likely being the longest list you’ve got going.

-Whenever you feel as if your life is getting out of balance or you are feeling overwhelmed by everything that is on your agenda, conduct this exercise and get yourself back to a more comfortable space.
+Whenever you feel as if your life is getting out of balance or you are feeling overwhelmed by everything that is on your agenda, try this brain dump exercise and get yourself back to a more comfortable space.

-Not only is the stuff you’re trying to get done worth, but so is the person trying to get it done: YOU.
+Not only is the stuff you’re trying to get done worth it, but so is the person trying to get it done: YOU.

 Featured photo credit: Unsplash via unsplash.com